tenox7/wrp/README.md

 ## Usage

 * [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway/server.
 This machine should be pretty modern, high spec and Google Chrome / Chromium Browser is required to be preinstalled.
+* Make sure you don't have a firewall enabled or open up the port WRP is listening on (by default 8080).
 * Point your legacy browser to `http://address:port` of the WRP server.
 Do not set or use it as a "proxy server".
-* Type a search string or a http/https URL and click **Go**.
+* Type a search string or a full http/https URL and click **Go**.
 * Adjust your screen **W**idth/**H**eight/**S**cale/**C**olors to fit in your old browser.
 * Scroll web page by clicking on the in-image scroll bar.
+* WRP also allows **a single tall image without the vertical scrollbar** and use client scrolling.
+To enable this, simply height **H** to `0` .
+However this should not be used with old and low spec clients.
+Such tall images will be very large, take a lot of memory and long time to process, especially for GIFs.
 * Do not use client browser history-back, instead use **Bk** button in the app.
+* You can re-capture page screenshot without reloading by using **St** (Stop).
+* You can also reload and re-capture current page with **Re** (Reload).
 * To send keystrokes, fill **K** input box and press **Go**.
 There also are buttons for backspace, enter and arrow keys.
-* You can set height **H** to `0` to render pages in to **a single tall image without the vertical scrollbar** and use client scrolling.
-However this should not be used with old and low spec clients.
-Such tall images will be very large and take long time to process, especially for GIFs.
-* You can re-capture page screenshot without reloading by using **St** (Stop).
-* You can also reload and re-capture current page with **Re** (Reload).
 * Prefer PNG over GIF if your browser supports it.
 PNG is much faster, whereas GIF requires a lot of additional processing on both client and server to encode/decode.
 * GIF images are by default encoded with 216 colors, "web safe" palette.
 This uses an ultra fast but not very accurate color mapping algorithm.
 If you want better color representation switch to 256 color mode.

 ## Customization

-Since 4.5.1 WRP supports customizing it's own UI using HTML Template file.
+WRP supports customizing it's own UI using HTML Template file.
 Download [wrp.html](wrp.html) place in the same directory with wrp binary customize it to your liking.

 ## Docker